f1nniboy/slash-repo/README.md

 export LDFLAGS="-Wl,-O3 -Wl,--as-needed ${COMMON_FLAGS}"
 ```

-`BASE_FLAGS` and `BASE_LDFLAGS` are set by the package manager as a fallback for
+`BASE_FLAGS` and `BASE_LDFLAGS` are used as a fallback for packages
-packages that cannot be built with ThinLTO due to build failures.
+that cannot be built with ThinLTO due to build failures.

 ### Enable this repository